Your green box is for paper and cardboard recycling.

 What happens to all the collected paper and cardboard?

-Paper and cardboard are taken to a local mill to be made into new paper and cardboard based products.
+Paper and cardboard is taken to a local mill to be made into new paper and cardboard based products

 Your questions about green boxes answered